Posts

 Image

 Published by Christianaudio.com in 2017.
 Read by John Pruden.
 Duration: 7 hours, 2 minutes.
 Unabridged.
 In the 1960's to the 1970's, Steve McQueen (1930-1980) was the epitome of "cool" in Hollywood.
 Movies like The Magnificent Seven , Bullitt and The Great Escape made him one of the most sought-after actors in the world.
 But, there was a long back story to Steve McQueen and his tragic death due to cancer had a surprising twist for a man who seemed to be out to take as much out of life as possible.
-Greg Laurie, a super-successful California pastor (who I had never heard of, but his Wikipedia page is something else) decided to investigate a rumor that Steve McQueen became a Christian before his death.
+Greg Laurie, a super-successful California pastor (who I had never heard of, but his Wikipedia page is something else) wrote Steve McQueen: The Salvation of an American Icon in order to investigate a rumor that Steve McQueen became a Christian before his death.
 He decided to be methodical and investigate McQueen's life from its beginning in Beech Grove, Indiana to its end at Ciudad Juarez, Mexico.
-McQueen was born at St. Francis hospital in Beech Grove, Indiana, a suburb of Indianapolis.
-His family struggled from the ve
+McQueen was born at St. Francis hospital in Beech Grove, Indiana, a...

 GET on BOARD: THE STORY of the UNDERGROUND RAILROAD by Jim Haskins